|Current Bicycle Planning Initiatives

 Current and recent MIC-area bicycle planning efforts include:

 |Next Chapter in the Development of a Bicycle-Friendly Network|

-View the map of the proposed bike lanes
+View interactive map of the Duluth Bikeway System

 A public meeting was held on Wed, November 13, 2013 at Clyde Iron in Duluth to review the proposed routes, how they were developed and when they are planned for implementation.

 Contact Us Directly